eMirror Vol 30, No. 2 (2026-01-09)

 Practice Schedule and Upcoming Events

-Introduction to Zen Workshop Ottawa: The next two Introduction to Zen Workshops will take place on Saturday, May 3rd at 1:45 p.m. and Saturday, June 7th at 1:45 p.m.
-To register:
+The next Introduction to Zen Workshop will take place on Saturday, February 7th at 1:45 p.m.

-The April Hanamatsuri sesshin will begin on Friday, April 11th at 8:00 p.m. and will end on Sunday, April 13th at 6:00 p.m.
-Formal students are asked to send in their schedules as soon as possible.
+The January two-day sesshin will begin on Friday, January 16th at 8:00 p.m. and will end on Sunday, January 18th at 6:00 p.m.
+Probationary formal students and formal students attending are asked to send their schedules as soon as possible.

 Hermitage: